 We all know how valuable programming skills are for prospective employees.
 If you can write code, you can write your own ticket nowadays.
 Programmers make great money and get to delve into new and challenging issues.
-It’s only natural to want to pick up programming skills to boost your existing toolkit or start a new career, and options such as the Northwestern University coding bootcamp can get you the experience you need.
+It’s only natural to want to pick up programming skills to boost your existing toolkit or start a new career.
+The Northwestern coding bootcamp can get you the experience you need.

-That’s why we developed this guide.
-We take a look at the Northwestern bootcamp program and give you the details you need to make an informed choice.
-We examine the subjects you’ll learn, and we review your instructors and what you can expect from them.
-We’ll also investigate bootcamp cost and a few ways that you can reduce your expenses or arrange for financial aid.
+We developed this guide to further examine the Northwestern University coding bootcamp programs and give you the details you need to make an informed choice.
+We examine the subjects you’ll learn, and we review the instructors and what you can expect from them.
+We’ll also investigate Northwestern code bootcamp costs and a few ways that you can reduce your expenses or arrange for financial aid.
 Let’s get started, shall we?

 |Start Dates||Rolling Admission|